ThePhD/ThePhD.github.io/_posts/2021-09-04-C the improvements.markdown

 There were a lot of other smaller fixes that were accepted to C23, and a few big ones I'm not exactly the most experienced in to talk about.
 For example, I think David Goldblatt will probably have some words (somewhere) about [N2801](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2801.htm), which is some exciting work on sized memory deallocation and other fun stuff we could use to increase performance AND safety in the standard with respect to allocation.
 I'll let him (if he chooses to!) handle that one, even if I think it's super important stuff!
 [Hans Boehm is also pushing changes to help synchronize `_Atomic(T)` between C and C++](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2741.htm), which should help close the gap between there and maybe push some implementations to have less of a schism between their C and C++ versions of these types.

 We are going to make C23 **the** definitive version of C to upgrade to.
 Work on `typeof`, forward-declaring parameters, [specifying the underlying type of an enumeration](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2575.pdf), better [escape sequences](http:/s/www.open-std.org/jtc1/sc22/wg14/www/docs/n2785.pdf), getting rid of [footguns like parameter-less/takes-any-argument functions](https://twitter.com/Cor3ntin/status/1432828206344716288), and other things are coming along.
-We are going to be producing a safer, better, and more programmer-friendly Standard that rewards your hard work with a language that can meet your needs without 100 compiler-specific extensions and subtle hacks that break.
+Producing a safer, better, and more programmer-friendly C Standard which rewards your hard work with a language that can meet your needs without 100 compiler-specific extensions and subtle hacks that break is my top priority.
 One proposal at a time, in the spirit of C. It won't be anything like C++ or Rust or Zig or any of that, but we hope it'll be good for you, dear reader.

-Finally, I got (very small, but still positive) approval to go start heckling implementations about one of my Big Bombs™ for shaking up the ABI problem space for C. It likely won't make it for C23, which means your `intmax_t` is gonna stay `long long` for a little bit longer.
+Finally, I got (very small, but still positive) approval to go start heckling implementations about one of my Big Bombs™ for shaking up the ABI problem space for C. It likely won't make it for C23, which means your `intmax_t` is gonna stay `long long` for a little bit `long long`er.
 But that...

 is something I'll tell you about a little later.~